-Normally, the camera's built-in microphones record in stereo.
+Normally, the built-in microphone records in mono.
 Any external microphones with a 3.5 mm mini-jack connected to the camera's external microphone IN terminal ((a)) are used instead.
 Using Directional Stereo Microphone DM-E1 (sold separately) is recommended.